microsoft/retina/docs/06-Troubleshooting/shell.md

 **If you see the error "Operation not permitted (you must be root)", check that your `kubectl retina shell` command sets `--capabilities NET_RAW,NET_ADMIN`.**

-`iptables` in the shell image uses `iptables-legacy`, which may or may not match the configuration on the node.
-For example, Ubuntu maps `iptables` to `iptables-nft`.
+`iptables` in the shell image uses `iptables-nft`, which may or may not match the configuration on the node.
+For example, Azure Linux 2 maps `iptables` to `iptables-legacy`.
 To use the exact same `iptables` binary as installed on the node, you will need to `chroot` into the host filesystem (see below).

 ## Accessing the host filesystem